MARS-Sep: Multimodal-Aligned Reinforced Sound Separation: Experiments

 To further validate cross-domain generalizability, we evaluate on \textbf{MUSIC-clean+}, which is derived from the MUSIC dataset and focuses on solo and duet instrumental performances.
 Compared with VGGSound, MUSIC emphasizes structured harmonic and timbral patterns rather than broad acoustic diversity, making it a complementary benchmark.
 As reported in Table~\ref{tab:music_results}, \emph{MARS-Sep} again achieves clear gains over competing approaches under all query modalities, especially notably higher CLAP scores than all baselines, highlighting that our separated signals preserve semantic consistency with the intended text source, confirming that our method not only handles open-domain separation but also excels in structured, music-centric scenarios.

 We provide log-mel spectrograms of a representative sample from the test set of VGGSOUND in Figure \ref{fig:vgg_logmel} for result visualization.
 Compared with the baseline, MARS-Sep suppresses non-target components more selectively, preserving the target's harmonic ridges and temporal continuity instead of the blocky dropouts visible in the baseline spectrogram.

-More samples are shown in Appendix \ref{app:qual}.
+We additionally report CLAP scores for the generative separation frameworks FlowSep and ZeroSep, which do not produce mask-based or waveform-aligned outputs and are therefore not directly comparable under signal-level metrics.
+As shown in Table~\ref{tab:generative_baselines_clap}, these generative models exhibit substantially higher variance and often inflated CLAP similarity due to their synthesis-based decoding.
+In contrast, MarsSep provides far more stable and consistent semantic alignment, while also enabling evaluation under standard separation metrics.
+To further assess the quality of the separated audio, we introduce CLAP audio scores, which measure the semantic similarity between the separated audio and the target audio.
+This additional evaluation highlights MarsSep's ability to maintain strong semantic fidelity to the target, even when compared to models with synthesis-based outputs, where CLAP scores tend to be more volatile.

+As for ablation studies, the impact of \textbf{hyperparameter settings, modality query embedding fusion module, progressive finetuning strategy, discrimination ability of multimodal encoder with or without finetuning} and other significant factors are discussed in Appendix \ref{app:ablation}.